BMW says demand for i8 hybrid outstrips initial production run

 Green cars, and electric vehicles in particular remain a niche product, because their limited vehicle range limits their use when compared with gasoline or diesel-powered cars.

-Market leader Nissan (7201.T), Toyota (7203.T), General Motors (GM.N) and VW’s (VOWG_p.DE) Audi have trimmed electric-car plans or have had to offer aggressive pricing to spur their middling sales.
+Market leader Nissan, Toyota, General Motors and VW’s Audi have trimmed electric-car plans or have had to offer aggressive pricing to spur their middling sales.

-To give the carbon fiber car an operating range of up to 600 kilometers (373 miles), the 362-horsepower i8 is powered by a hybrid system.
+To give the carbon fibre car an operating range of up to 600 kilometres (373 miles), the 362-horsepower i8 is powered by a hybrid system.

 This combines a 96 kilowatt electric motor driving the front wheels, and a turbo charged 231-horsepower three-cylinder petrol engine.